Skip to content

 Passionate about precision and impact, he enriches PAC with a blend of operational expertise, educational innovation, and a genuine love for both science and clarity.

-Ralph Slepian MD – Anesthesiology
+Ralph Slepian, MD – Anesthesiology

 Creator & Expert Lead Fiberoptic Learning Space

-Michael Aboodi MD – PCCM
+Michael Aboodi, MD – PCCM

 Emergency Tracheostomy Care Curriculum Lead